stefanicjuraj/stefanicjuraj/README.md

 September 2022 — May 2023

-- Frontend and backend development of a full-stack asset inventory management web application for INA d.o.o.’s IT department (Plavi Tim) using JavaScript, TypeScript, React, Node.js, PostgreSQL, HTML, and CSS.
+- Development of a full-stack asset inventory management web application for INA d.o.o.’s IT department (Plavi Tim) using JavaScript, TypeScript, React, Node.js, PostgreSQL, HTML, and CSS.

 ### Software Designer at [Cinnamon](https://www.cinnamon.agency/)